GIS4DEV/GIS4DEV.github.io/_posts/2021-09-30-OSM-resilience-implement.md

 - While each person should solve their own problem, you are *strongly encouraged* to share code, advice, and support.
 - Publish final result in the form of an interactive Leaflet map.
-- If working in pairs, complement the Leaflet map with a static map designed for a static web view or and/for printing.
+- Complement the Leaflet map with a static map designed for a static web view or and/for printing.
 - Layers with large numbers of features will have difficulty displaying in a Leaflet map, so you might want to focus on displaying results aggregated by Ward or Subward, and for illustrative purposes select underlying features for particularly interesting wards for display.
-- The lab report should include the following sections:
+- The lab report should include the following sections (more on this next week):
   - Question
   - Data & data citations & descriptions
   - Methods (verbal description of analysis with SQL code blocks, with sufficient explanation and detail to be reproduced)